GiantDole/Cross-ChAAin/README.md

 - ERC20 to ETH Swapping Capabilities: Users can seamlessly exchange their ERC20 tokens for ETH.
 - L2 Deposit Functionality: It's streamlined for users wishing to deposit into L2.
-#### Automation Scripts
+#### Scripts and Tests
 For a smooth onboarding and setup we streamlined the initialization.
 We've developed scripts that facilitate the setup, paving the way for jurors to quickly achieve our recommended starting configuration.
+Furthermore, we have written Foundry tests to test edge-cases of our implementation.
+It should be noted that this is not exhaustive.
 ### MVP Solution

 ### Features